BonJovi1/Bullet-the-Blue-Sky/README.md

 Don't go near the volcanoes, you lose fuel.
 Try shooting your missiles at the parachutes to get some extra fuel!
-Kill all 20 enemies to complete the game!
+Kill all 20 enemies to complete the game! :fire:

 The meter on the right shows altitude, and the one on the left shows your life/fuel.
 The one on the top right is a compass.